 Who Owns Your Data?

 Thanks to the U.S. Food and Drug Administration (FDA), 23andMe was out of the genetic testing business as of December 2013—not that those genetic tests were all that practical to begin with.
-Unfortunately for consumers, as of October 2015, they're back in business.
+Unfortunately for consumers, as of October 2015, they were back in business again.
 But don't be too quick to sign up.

 Prior to December 2013, 23andMe touted new age promises of direct-to-consumer genetic testing.
 At the time, eager users like me were provided with personalized information regarding: